aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/workbook-vba-project/find-out-if-vba-project-is-protected/_index.md

 ## **Sample Code**
 The following sample code creates a workbook and then checks if its VBA project is protected or not.
 Then it protects the VBA project and again checks if its VBA project is protected or not.
 Please see its console output for a reference.
 Before protection, [VbaProject.isProtected()](https://apireference.aspose.com/cells/java/com.aspose.cells/vbaproject#IsProtected) returns **false** but after protection, it returns **true**.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-WorkbookVBAProject-FindoutifVBAProjectisProtected.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-WorkbookVBAProject-FindoutifVBAProjectisProtected.java" >}}
 ## **Console Output**
 This is the console output of the above sample code for a reference.